-- 1. The Company has accepted cheque of Rs.
-1,00,000/- for re-appointment of a director retiring by rotation and the Company has not deposited the same in the bank account. - 2.
-I have not examined the Audited Financial Statement, financial Books & related financial Act like Income Tax, Sales Tax, Value Added tax, Goods and Service Tax Act, ESIC, external commercial borrowings as well as certain statutory dues as Provident fund, TDS, interest on other statutory dues, Related Party Transactions.
-I rely on observation & qualification if any made by statutory auditor's of the company in his report. - 3.
-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-During the period under re view, there was no changes took place in the constitution of the Board of Directors. - 4.
-As per the information provided, prima facie adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance. - 5.
-I observed from the minutes of the Board and Committee Meetings that all the decisions at the Meetings were carried out unanimously. - 6.
-There are prima facie systems in the Company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines but needs to further improvement. - 7.
-The Company has total five Directors on the Board as on 31st March, 2020. - 8.
-The Independent Directors (Mr. Chimanlal Kutchhi and Ms. Jagruti Sanghavi) of the Company are yet to register on Independent Director's Databank portal. - 9.
-As per the Audited Financial Statements provided to me, the Company has reversed the excess interest charged to the entity in which the related parties has significant influence (i.e. Tokyo Construction Limited amounting to Rs.
-1,57,15,175/-). - 10.
+- 1. The Company has prima facie complied with the Section 160 of the Companies Act, 2013. - 2.
+I have not examined the Audited Financial Statement, financial Books & related financial Act like Income Tax, Sales Tax, Value Added Tax, Goods and Service Tax Act, ESIC, Provident Fund & Professional Tax, Related Party Transactions etc. For these matters, I rely on the report of statutory auditor's and their observations, if any, and notes on accounts in Financial Statement for the year ended 31st March, 2021. - 3.
+The Board of Directors of the Company is constituted with proper balance of Executive Directors, Non Executive Directors and Independent Directors.
+The changes in the composition of the Board of Directors that took place during the audit period were prima facie carried out in compliance with the provisions of the Act. - 4.
+As per the information provided the Company has prima facie given adequate notice to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance. - 5.
+I was informed and I observed from the minutes of the Board and Committee Meetings that all the decisions at the Meetings were prima facie carried out unanimously. - 6.
+There are prima facie adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines subject to observations and qualifications, if any made by the Statutory Auditors in their report. - 7.
 The management is responsible for compliances of all business laws.
-This responsibility includes maintenance of statutory registers/files required by the concerned authorities and internal control of the concerned department.
+This responsibility includes maintenance of statutory registers/records required by the concerned authorities and internal control of the concerned department. - 8.
+During the audit period, the Company has prima facie filed few Forms under the Companies Fresh Start Scheme, 2020 ("CFSS"). - 9.
+The Company Secretary and Compliance Officer of the Company was resigned with effect from 13th February, 2021 and as on 31st March, 2021, the Company yet to appoint the same. - 10.
+I observed from the Audited Financial Statements that during the audit period, the Company has not received any outstanding amount from the Subsidiary Companies.